-Columns in the view's table are described below:
+Columns in the view's table vary according to the search type.
+Some of the possible columns are described below:

 Column Description Accession The NCBI "Accession" number for the match.
 Press the link to open the corresponding page on the NCBI website.
 Description The NCBI "Definition" field text.
+Length The length of the sequence in the match.
+Organism The name of the organism associated with this match.
 Score The similarity score for the match.
 (See the NCBI definition for raw score).
-In generators score denotes a better match.
+In general, a higher score denotes a better match.
 E-Value The chance that the match is expected to occur by chance.
-(See the NCBI definition for E value In general, a lower score denotes a better match. %Coverage The percentage of the query sequence that aligns to a match in the BLAST database.
+(See the NCBI definition for E value).
+In general, a lower score denotes a better match. %Coverage The percentage of the query sequence that aligns to a match in the BLAST database.
 Example: Query has 596 bases, of which 565 align to a match in the NCBI database.
-Coverage = 565/596 = 95%.
-The percentage of bases that match when the query and result sequence are aligned.
-(NC definition).
-Identity Example: Query has 565 bases that align to the match and 3 bases that don't match.
-Identity Example: 99.5%. Мар Graphic showing areas of agreement between the query and the match.
+Coverage = 565/596 = 95%. %Identity The percentage of bases that match when the query and result sequence are aligned.
+(NCBI definition).
+Example: Query has 565 bases that align to the match and 3 bases that don't match. %Identity = 562/565 = 99.5%.

+Image showing areas of agreement between the query and the match.